berkanegrice/Difference-finder-api/README.md

 # Difference-finder-api
 Difference finder api

-This API calculates the differences in two given base64-econded strings.
+This API calculates the differences in two base64-econded strings.

 ## Behaviours of API